General Conditions for Vehicles:

 Assembling for The Parade:

-- All floats will be issued with a number and will park in the matching numbered space at the assembly area.
+- All floats will be issued with a number (not your dance order) and will park in the matching numbered space at the assembly area.

-- The first three floats will be the Princess of the Fleet followed by the runner-up & then the 2nd runner-up, all other floats will follow in number order.
+- The first three floats will be the Princess of the Fleet followed by the runner-up & then the 2nd runners-up, all other floats will follow in number order.

 - The Parade of Floats will commence at approximately 11.00am.

-- The Parade of Floats will depart from Crescent Street, proceed south along the Princes Highway, turn left into Wason Street and terminate on the Ulladulla Wharf at approx 12.15pm.
+- The Parade will depart from Crescent Street and terminate on the Ulladulla Wharf at approx 12.noon.

 - Always put Safety First.